developer-friendly/blog/docs/posts/2024/0008-k8s-federated-oidc.md

 date: 2024-04-22
 draft: false
 description: >-
-  How to access AWS with bare-metal Kubernetes (K3s) Service Accounts tokens by establishing an OIDC trust relationship between the Kubernetes and AWS IAM.
+  What is OIDC Kubernetes?
+How to establish trust relationship between kubernetes & AWS using OpenID Connect.
+What is Rancher OIDC?
 categories:
   - Kubernetes
   - AWS